kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 so the bat file is in location<br />
 C:\ETL_job\Get_Data_2023_0.1\Get_Data_2023\Get_Data_2023_run.bat<br />
 <br />
-the files that BAT file will be using to proces are in my case in loaction <br />
+the files that BAT file will be using to proces are in loaction <br />
 C:\ETL_STEAM<br />

 ## Setting folder permition on SQL server
 On SQL server chek the name of user that is running 'SQL server'<br />
 ![SQL_User](/img/20240726_0020/SQL_restart.png)<br />

-Then add it to the folder that will be used to process files<br />
+Then add permiton to the folder that will be used to process files<br />
 ![SQL_Permition](/img/20240726_0020/SQL_Permition.png)<br />

-And after set permitions for subfolders<br />
+Than set permitions for subfolders<br />
 ![Windows_Permition](/img/20240726_0020/Windows_permition.png)<br />